 DO NOT USE WITH WATER THAT IS MICROBIOLOGICALLY UNSAFE OR OF UNKNOWN QUALITY, WITHOUT ADEQUATE DISINFECTION BEFORE OR AFTER THE SYSTEM.
+Systems certified for cyst reduction may be used on disinfected water that may contain filterable cysts.

 TABLE OF CONTENTS